All works are created and copyrighted by Otha Davis III. Contact Vakseen@Vakseen.com for pricing and purchase inquiries.

 As a creative mind, the arts have played a major role in my life from a young age.
 I grew up overweight, so I wasnʼt always the most confident.
 I never really had a voice until I grew older.
 Sometimes you canʼt find the words to express your innermost thoughts and feelings and art always served as that emotional release for me.
 Art and creativity tend to play the role of my therapist and help me maintain sanity in this crazy world.

-The paint brush is my weapon of choice these days as I create mixed media paintings using acrylics or oil with water color.
-It’s never been my intention, but red, black and white always seem to be a common denominator in my pieces.
-I didn’t even realize this until a friend brought it to my attention.
+I started out drawing, but the paint brush is my weapon of choice these days.
+I create paintings using acrylics or oil with water color.
+I always use at least two of the mediums in my work, as it adds a certain level of depth and complexity.
+Red, black and white always seem to be a common denominator in my pieces and at this point, it’s definitely intentional.
 I’ve always loved the dramatic contrast and power that black and white images create.
 At the same time, red is so sensitive.
 Red is intense and one of those colors that automatically demands your attention.
-The combination of these three elements allow me to create so much depth and emotion so I guess I’m just naturally drawn to them.
+I absolutely love colors and how they play with our senses, but the combination of these three elements allows me to create so much depth and emotion.
+They definitely provide a solid foundation.